fsspec/filesystem_spec/docs/source/index.rst

    for machine learning projects
 #. `Kedro`_, a Python framework for reproducible,
    maintainable and modular data science code
+#. `pyxet`_, a Python library for mounting and
+   accessing very large datasets from Xethub

 ``fsspec`` filesystems are also supported by: